pyca/cryptography/docs/hazmat/backends/openssl.rst

 OS random engine
 ----------------

-OpenSSL uses a user-space CSPRNG that is seeded from system random ( ``/dev/urandom`` or ``CryptGenRandom``).
+By default OpenSSL uses a user-space CSPRNG that is seeded from system random ( ``/dev/urandom`` or ``CryptGenRandom``).
 This CSPRNG is not reseeded automatically when a process calls ``fork()``.
 This can result in situations where two different processes can return similar or identical keys and